-The impressions guide and Q&A from Custom Art is absolutely brilliant.
+The impressions guide and Q&A from Custom Art are absolutely brilliant.
 Perhaps one of the best in the business in recent memory.
-It’s not just a simple do this and that but addresses all your concerns in a few simple question and answer formats.
+It’s not just a simple do this and that but addresses all your concerns in a few simple question-and-answer formats.

 To quote, simply because I could not say it any better myself: